 Finally, just play around.
 Experiment.
 See what you can come up with.
 What extra notes sound good with the chords?
 What notes don't sound good?

-If you want more chord piano lessons and are willing to pay for them, try Power Piano Chords.
+If you want more chord piano lessons and are willing to pay for them, try Piano For All.
 They will give you more ways to play and continue going through chords step by step.